- Docs Home

 Write data to a cached table

 Cached tables support data writes.
-For example, you can insert a record into the users
+For example, you can insert a record into the users table:

 INSERT INTO users(id, name) VALUES(1001, 'Davis');